filamentgroup/grunticon/README.md

 - Android 4.0 Chrome (caveat: SVG icons do not scale in vector, but do appear to draw in high-resolution)
 - Android 4.0 ICS Browser

-Browsers that render the PNG data uri:
+Browsers that receive the PNG data url stylesheet:
 - IE8
 - Android 2.3 Browser
 - Android 2.2 Browser